From the site

 Leave the bustle of the city behind and head for the spectacular snow-capped High Atlas Mountains.
 Pass through Ifrane before reaching the great cedar forests of Azrou.
 After stopping for lunch at Midelt, continue through the magnificent Ziz Gorges, past palm-fringed towns to Er Rachidia, built by the French at an important crossroads.
 Your destination is Erfoud, where the red sand buildings contrast against the patches of greenery and surrounding desert.
 In the evening, there is an Optional Experience to meet the nomadic desert dwellers and marvel at the glorious Sahara sunset on a four-wheel drive vehicle.

 Venture towards the oasis of Tinehir and explore the Todra Gorge, known as the Grand Canyon of the Sahara.
 At Boumalne-du-Dades you will encounter the dry, rugged Dades Valley that is dotted with oases of figs, olives, date palms and castellated mud houses hugging the slopes.
 Meet the locals of the region when you visit a traditional Nomad house to try authentic Berber tea.
 The Road of a Thousand Kasbahs concludes at Ouarzazate.
-It is known as the Film Capital of Morocco, with blockbusters such as Lawrence of Arabia to Star Wars having been filmed here.
+It is known as the Film Capital of Morocco, with blockbusters such as Lawrence of Arabia and Star Wars having been filmed here.

-Visit the fascinating UNESCO World Heritage Site of the Ksar of Aït Benhaddou, one of the finest examples of South Moroccan architecture, boasting one of Morocco’s finest kasbahs.
+See the fascinating UNESCO World Heritage Site of the Ksar of Aït Benhaddou, one of the finest examples of South Moroccan architecture, boasting one of Morocco’s finest kasbahs.
 Your journey continues via the spectacular Tizi n’Tichka Pass, before descending past charming mountain villages, dense woods and green fields to the ochre-coloured city of Marrakesh.
 With the rest of the day at your leisure, why not relax and enjoy the immaculate facilities of your hotel?

 Marrakesh, Pearl of the South.

 Meet your Local Expert in the bustling Jemaa el-Fnaa Square, where you can take a moment to watch the dancers, snake charmers, storytellers and acrobats.
 Explore the Medina and see the Koutoubia Mosque, with its minaret dominating the Marrakesh skyline.
-Visit the intricately decorated Palais Bahia, intended to be the greatest palace of its time when it was built in the late 19th century.
+Visit the intricately decorated Palais Bahia, intended to be the greatest palace of its time, when it was built in the late 19th century.
 With time at leisure, you are free to continue exploring, try your hand at haggling in the souks or maybe visit a museum?
 In the evening, perhaps choose to take a charming horse and carriage ride to a vibrant restaurant on Jemaa el-Fnaa Square where you will enjoy a slew of classic Moroccan dishes as you absorb the ambiance and watch twirling belly dancers balance plates of lit candles on their heads.

 Venture to the west coast of Africa to reach the laid-back fishing town of Essaouira.
 After checking into your hotel, why not spend the afternoon navigating the narrow alleyways, exploring the busy fishing port or maybe just relaxing on the beach?
 In the evening, you could sample the local seafood and wine at a waterside restaurant.